Optimality of Symmetric Independent Policies under Decentralized Mean-Field Information Sharing for Stochastic Teams and Equivalence with McKean-Vlasov Control of a Representative Agent: Introduction.

-A notable set of results related to MF teams are those on social optima control problems, MF optimal control problems, and their limiting problems of McKean-Vlasov optimal control (see e.g., \cite{motte2022mean,carmona2023model,cecchin2021finite,carmonaForwardbackward,pham2017dynamic,bensoussan2015master,bayraktar2018randomized,djete2022mckean,lacker2017limit,motte2023quantitative,fornasier2019mean,albi2017mean,albi2022moment,lauriere2016dynamic,achdou2020mean}), with particular emphasis on the linear quadratic Gaussian model (see e.g., \cite{huang2012social,carmona2018probabilistic, caines2018peter, pham2016discrete,elliott2013discrete,ni2015discrete,toumi2024mean,arabneydi2015team}).
+A notable set of results related to MF teams is that on social optimal control problems, MF optimal control problems, and their limiting problems of McKean-Vlasov optimal control (see e.g., \cite{motte2022mean,carmona2023model,cecchin2021finite,carmonaForwardbackward,pham2017dynamic,bensoussan2015master,bayraktar2018randomized,djete2022mckean,lacker2017limit,motte2023quantitative,fornasier2019mean,albi2017mean,albi2022moment,lauriere2016dynamic,achdou2020mean}), with particular emphasis on the linear quadratic Gaussian model (see e.g., \cite{huang2012social,carmona2018probabilistic, caines2018peter, pham2016discrete,elliott2013discrete,ni2015discrete,toumi2024mean,arabneydi2015team}).
 Within this framework, characterizing the bounds for the discrepancy between centralized social performance and decentralized controllers has been a central focus under open-loop, relaxed, and Markovian feedback policies.
-Results on the McKean-Vlasov optimal control type or mean-field type problem assume symmetry in policies among DMs to make a connection between the infinite population problem and the optimal control problem of the representative player.
+Results on McKean-Vlasov optimal control problems, or more generally MF-type control problems, assume symmetry in policies among DMs to make a connection between the infinite population problem and the optimal control problem of the representative player.